nategood/commando/README.md

 Aliases: `expectsFile`

 The value specified for this option must be a valid file path.
-When used relative paths will be converted into fully quatified file paths and globbing is also optionally supported.
+When used relative paths will be converted into fully quantify file paths and globbing is also optionally supported.
 See the file.php example.

 ## Contributing